By continuing your visit, we’ll assume you are happy to receive all our cookies.

 Sayon suffered for many years with trachoma, which caused her eyelashes to scratch against her eyes.
 Thanks to surgery, she is now free from this painful disease.

 The Masindi Savings Group meets under a tree outside local council buildings in Uganda.
 But the unusual location isn’t the only unorthodox thing about it.

 Eleven-year-old Mafoune has low vision.
-She is happy and confident, but she wasn’t always like this: an inclusive education project for children with disabilities has made all the difference.
+She is happy, confident and loves school: an education project for children with disabilities has made all the difference.

 © 2018 by Sightsavers, Inc., Business Address for all correspondence: One Boston Place, Suite 2600, Boston, MA 02108.